Skip to main content

 Outcomes

-At the end of the 12 weeks, each participant will submit an abstract to and present at the IMPRS Research Symposium in late July 2023.
+At the end of the 12 weeks, each participant will submit an abstract to and present at the IMPRS Research Symposium.
 It is also likely that the culmination of the research project will be included in a manuscript and/or presentation at a national meeting and that the student will have co-authorship on the published work.
 Students will have the option to be part of a career development mentoring program.
 The program will be offered to the recruited URM students, with the purpose of promoting continuum engagement throughout their medical school training.

 Faculty